 LYNNWOOD – Adam Fenster has been named head coach of the Edmonds Community College women’s soccer program.
 Fenster has 12 years of collegiate coaching experience on the men’s and women’s side, both at Bellevue College and The Evergreen State College.
 He was an assistant with the EdCC women’s soccer program this past fall.

 In 2006, Fenster’s first year at Bellevue College as men’s assistant coach, the Bulldogs made it to the NWAC title game.
 Fenster took over head coaching duties the next year, and served in that role from 2007-2010.
-The Bulldogs qualified for the NWAC playoffs all four years, and made it back to the NWAC title game again in 2008, losing to Walla Walla.
-In 2009, they got redemption, claiming the NWAC title over Walla Walla 2-1.
+The Bulldogs qualified for the NWAC playoffs all four years and claimed the NWAC title in 2009 over Walla Walla, 2-1.

 Fenster was the Western Region and NWAC Men’s Soccer Coach of the Year in 2009.
 His overall record at Bellevue was 50-17-11.
 In 2010, Fenster became head women’s soccer coach at his alma mater, The Evergreen State College.
 He had a seven-year tenure there, stabilizing the program and expanding the team’s roster size while leading the Geoducks.